 • Post Found posters with animal photo and your contact information

 • Check with local shelters to see if pet was reported missing, and

 leave your contact info

-• If you turn a found pet in to a shelter, provide the shelter workers
+• If you turn a found pet in to a animal services and adoption center, provide the shelter workers

 info on where the pet was found.